sirisian/ecmascript-types/README.md

 Reflect.getReflection.<Reflect.Enum, Component>().size; // 3, compile-time evaluable
 ```

-Being compile-time evaluable, the reflected count is usable as an array extent or a value generic argument, per the compile-time type expressions section.
+Being compile-time evaluable, the reflected count is usable as an array extent or a value generic argument, per the compile-time type expressions in the [type objects](typeobjects.md) extension.
 The sentinel idiom that C and C++ use, a final enumerator whose value is the count, works here too, since an enumerator can reference previous values:

 ```js
 enum Component: uint8 {